🧱 Foundations 🤖 LLM Systems 🔍 RAG & Retrieval 🔐 Security × AI 📚 Reading Log

 How Tools Work

-Models are given plain text instructions describing what each tool does — e.g. ReadFile: main.go.
-The model then decides which tool to call and when.
-Claude’s models are particularly good at understanding tool descriptions and using them to complete tasks.
-The tool set is extensible — new tools can be added as needed.
+Models are given plain text descriptions of what each tool does — e.g. ReadFile: main.go.
+The model decides which tool to call and when, based solely on those descriptions.
+Claude’s models are particularly good at interpreting tool descriptions and chaining calls to complete multi-step tasks.
+The tool set is extensible — new tools can be added as needed (via MCP).

 Tools Available in Claude Code